 There's a lot that happens in just one day at Exercise Pitch Black.
-During this years' Pitch Black online retrospective, Air Force has recounted a snapshot of a typical Exercise day.
+During Pitch Black 2018, Air Force recounted a snapshot of a typical Exercise day.

 0715 hours: The sun rises on a row of RAAF Super Hornets in the Northern Territory - and another day at Exercise Pitch Black.